Azrou: Geography

+The market town of Azrou is located about 89 km south of Fez.

 Azrou is at an altitude of 1250 m and surrounded by mountains covered with evergreen holm oak and cedar.

 The Cèdre Gouraud Forest is located to the south east, where one of the sub-populations of the Barbary macaque, Macaca sylvanus (called magots) lives and draws the attention of tourists.
 In addition to its rich biodiversity symbolized by the famous cedar forest there are the butterflies which are unique in the world.
 The surroundings of Azrou are a centre of attraction for the residents, hikers, and picnickers of the large neighbouring towns.
 These surroundings are also home to the 'Cedre Gouraud' or 'Grand Cedar', a famous tourist attraction.
 Moreover, the Azrou forest provides an excellent hiking and exercising environment and also holds several summer camps for children.
 Azrou urban construction is in the European style (red tile roofs).

 The region is also known for its cherry trees, apple trees, fish farms, and the abandoned sanatorium in the surrounding metropolitan area of Ben Smim.

 Climate

 Generally, Azrou experiences a warmer climate than Ifrane, because the city is at a lower altitude.
 Under the Köppen system, Azrou features a hot-summer mediterranean climate (Csa), in spite of its cold winters, not cold enough to be classified as a continental mediterranean climate (Dsa).
 Thus, winters are moderately cold and snowy, but without substantial accumulation.
-Summers are hot and moderately dry, which are noticeably wetter than in Ifrane.
+Summers are hot and moderately dry, but noticeably wetter than in Ifrane.